 \subsubsection{Optimized second-order optimized operator (OO2)}

 By pushing the Taylor approximation strategy further, a second-order symbol can be designed:

-where $a$ and $b$ are two complex-valued constants, chosen to optimize the Schwarz scheme convergence rate~\cite{Gander2002}.
+where $a$ and $b$ are two complex-valued constants, chosen to optimize the convergence rate of the Schwarz scheme~\cite{Gander2002}.
 Let us note that the optimal choice for $a$ and $b$ differs from the coefficients of the Taylor expansion.
-The operator associated to this symbol is classically referred to as the optimized second-order operator (OO2).
+The operator associated with this symbol is classically referred to as the optimized second-order operator (OO2).